jonathonmcmurray/reQ/README.md

 ..
 $ mkdocs serve # to preview locally
 ..
-$ mkdocs deploy # to deploy to github
+$ mkdocs gh-deploy # to deploy to github
 ```